rafmar14/bicycle-shop-backend/README.md

   available in the shop, and the automated workflows of consuming and addition of components.
 - Orders view: Implement a detailed orders site which will show the order states, and could be automated the workflow of every order from the preparation of the products to the delivery.

+## Development server

+Run `mvn spring-boot:run` for a dev server.
+Navigate to `http://localhost:8080/`.
+It will serve a Swagger interface that allows to interact with the API in `http://localhost:8080/swagger-ui/index.html`.